 Papa shrugged his shoulders.
 'Who knows?' he whispered back, stifling a grin.
 But frankly, Nanima could have answered their continuous questions with a series of burps or simply fallen asleep mid-sentence, and every gesture would have still been received with the same reverence and adoration.
-For her audience was there not because of what she said but because of who she was, a beloved parent, a familiar symbol in her billowing salwar kameez suit whose slow deliberate gestures and modest dignity reminded them of their own mothers. © WJEC CBAC Ltd. (4201-01) Turn over.
+For her audience was there not because of what she said but because of who she was, a beloved parent, a familiar symbol in her billowing salwar kameez suit whose slow deliberate gestures and modest dignity reminded them of their own mothers.
 3. To Kill a Mockingbird Answer part (a) and either part (b) or part (c).

 You are advised to spend about 20 minutes on part (a), and about 40 minutes on part (b) or part (c). (a) Read the extract on the opposite page.
-Then answer the following question: What do you think of the way Atticus speaks and behaves here?
-Give reasons for what you say, and remember to support your answer with words and phrases from the extract.
-[10] Either, (b) What do you think of Scout?
+Then answer the following question: Look closely at how Atticus speaks and behaves here.
+What does it reveal about his character?
+[10] Either, (b) How is the character of Scout presented in the novel?

-- her relationship with her father, Atticus;

-- her relationship with Jem;

-- her relationships with other characters;

-- the way she speaks and behaves at different points in the novel.
 [20]

 Or,

-(c) In To Kill a Mockingbird, Atticus tells Jem and Scout, 'You never really understand a person until you climb into his skin and walk around in it.'
-Write about one or two of the characters in the novel that Jem and Scout learn to understand.
+(c) In To Kill a Mockingbird, Atticus says 'You never really understand a person until you climb into his skin and walk around in it.'
+How is this idea presented in the novel?
 [20]

 In ones and twos, men got out of the cars.
 Shadows became substance as light revealed solid shapes moving towards the jail door.
 Atticus remained where he was.
 The men hid him from view.

 'He in there, Mr Finch?' a man said.